 Pretty Little Troubles by Malcolm Holcombe

 Malcolm Holcombe is one of the most unpretentious folk singers you'll ever have the pleasure of listening too.
 He sings songs on stage with the same attitude he'd have when pulling weeds from the garden.
 It's work that needs to be done.
 If you get some satisfaction out of it when he's done, well, that's fine.
 But it's still something that has to get done one way or the other.
-You use your back and a hoe to get the weeds out of the garden.
-Malcolm Holcombe uses a pencil and a beat up guitar to separate us from our Pretty Little Troubles on his latest album.
+You use your back and a hoe to get the weeds out of the garden; Malcolm Holcombe uses a pencil and a beat up guitar to separate us from our Pretty Little Troubles.
 He doesn't suffer fools.
 I like that about him.

 Malcolm Holcombe has been amazingly prolific of late delivering about an album a year for the past few years.
 Pretty Little Troubles is his 15th studio release.
 His albums have always kept the vocals and the acoustic guitar in dead center of your attention.
 But Darell Scott produced this album and there's more layers of sound in the background.
 There's more background vocals, a little more variety in the percussion, a little more harmonica, etc. But the album never tries to be anything other than a folk album.
 It never tries to be anything other than what Holcombe is.